seanj06/Burgers-R-Us-P5/README.md

 - To provide users with the ability to contact the site owners about any issues or queries
 - To provide users with the ability to search fro different products in a wide variety of different ways.

+## **The Scope Plane**

+- CRUD Ability for authenticated users on Reviews and profile info
+- CRUD Ability for both authenticated and non authenticated users on cart
+- Restricted site features for authenticated and non-authenticated users such as adding and liking reviews, saving profile info and contact section.
+- Restricted site features for staff such as adding, editing and deleting products.
+- Full responsiveness for all screen sizes down to 320px including different navbar layout for medium to small screens